jmhuie/SlicerBiomech/README.md

 brief step-by-step protocol is outlined below.

 1. Import and segment your volume as you normally would.
+2. Turn on the 3D rendering of your segment.
+The recommended scene preview is "Conventional" or "Four-Up".
-2. In the "Transforms" module, create a linear transformation.
-3. Apply the transformation to your segmentation node.
-Note: it is recommended that you make a copy of your segmentation node first.
+3. In the "Transforms" module, create a linear transformation and apply it to your segmentation node.
+4. Under "Display", turn on "Visible in 3D view".
+This will create a box around your segment and allow you to rotate and translate you segment.
+Use this and/or the sliders under "Edit" to align your segment to preferred axis.
+Caution: make sure the segment stays within the bounds of its original volume.
+The purple bounding box should indicate this or you can turn on the AnnotationROI associated with the segment's native volume.
+If part of segment is outside of the bounds of the native volume, calculations will not be performed on that section of the segment.
-4. In the "Segment Slice Geometry" module, choose your transformed segmentation node and original, untransformed volume as the inputs.
+5. In the "Segment Slice Geometry" module, choose your transformed segmentation node and original, untransformed volume as the inputs.
 Note: At this time, a reference volume node is required for this procedure to work.
 Also, calculating the mean voxel intensity does not work when applying a transform.